beangusu/Bingcentia/README.md

 - I also have a [Trello](https://trello.com/b/OxQbKvxy/bingcentia) if you want to check out what I have planned or the progress of an update!

 ## Modified Gameplay
-Gameplay has been modified a bit, but doesn't stray that far away from _Licentia_, I recommend taking a look at this anyway to see what's new:
+Gameplay has been modified a bit, but doesn't stray that far away from _Licentia_, I recommend taking a look at the _Modified Gameplay_ artcile anyway to see what's new:

   [Gameplay Changes](Modified%20Gameplay.md)